Paragon Restaurant

-Their catering division is one of the top rated catering in the hospitality industry.

-Cuisine

-Besides Malabar cuisine, Paragon also specializes in Thai cuisine, Continental cuisine, Traditional Arabic cuisine and Chinese cuisines.
-The restaurant is popular for their selection of non-vegetarian dishes as well as their vegetarian selection.

-Recognitions
+Paragon restaurant is an Indian restaurant known for the variety of Malabar cuisines in Kerala and Middle East.
+It was founded in 1939 by Govindan Panhikeyil in Calicut, Kerala.

 Calicut Paragon was awarded the Best Budget Time Out Award 2012 and the Best Coastal Food Award at the Foodie Awards 2013 which was sponsored by Times Now.
 The restaurant garnered further acclaim with top celebrity chefs such as Silvena Rowe and Vineet Bhatia recommending the restaurant.
-While popular icons such as Rahul Gandhi, Shyam Benegal, and Meera Nair have also mentioned their fondness for the Paragon's cuisine.

-A 'Food Safety Awareness' certificate was awarded to Calicut Paragon and Salkara by the Dubai Municipality, United Arab Emirates.